 In the United States, the cost required to treat each patient is reimbursed through various third-party payors, such as commercial payors and government agencies.
 Most large insurers have established coverage policies in place to cover SNM therapy.
 Certain commercial payors have a patient-by-patient prior authorization process that must be followed before they will provide reimbursement for SNM therapy.
-Outside the United States, reimbursement levels vary significantly by country and by region, particularly based on whether the country or region at issue maintains a single-payor system.
-SNM therapy is eligible for reimbursement in Canada, Australia, and certain countries in Europe, such as Germany, France, and the United Kingdom.
-Annual healthcare budgets generally determine the number of SNM systems that will be paid for by the payor in these single-payor system countries and regions.
+Outside the United States, reimbursement levels vary significantly by country, particularly if that country maintains a single-payor system.
+SNM therapy is eligible for reimbursement in Canada, Australia, and certain countries in Europe, such as Germany and the United Kingdom.
+Annual healthcare budgets generally determine the number of SNM systems that will be paid for by the payor in these single-payor system countries.

-We currently outsource the manufacture of the implantable components of our r-SNM System.
-We plan to continue with an outsourced manufacturing arrangement for the foreseeable future.
+We currently outsource the manufacture of certain implantable components of our r-SNM System.
 Our contract manufacturers are all recognized in their field for their competency to manufacture the respective portions of our r-SNM System and have quality systems established that meet FDA requirements.
-We believe the manufacturers we currently utilize have sufficient capacity to meet our launch requirements and are able to scale up their capacity relatively quickly with limited capital investment.
+We believe the manufacturers we currently utilize have sufficient capacity to meet our requirements and are able to scale up their capacity relatively quickly with limited capital investment.

 Prior to obtaining FDA approval, we devoted substantially all of our resources to research and development activities related to our r-SNM System, including clinical and regulatory initiatives to obtain marketing approvals.
-We expect to spend a significant amount of our resources on sales and marketing activities as we commercialize and market our r-SNM System in the United States.
+We spend a significant amount of our resources on sales and marketing activities to commercialize and market our r-SNM System in the United States.

-We incurred net losses of \$47.7 million and \$34.4 million for the six months ended June 30, 2021 and 2020, respectively, and had an accumulated deficit of \$282.2 million as of June 30, 2021 compared to \$234.5 million at December 31, 2020.
-As of June 30, 2021, we had available cash and cash equivalents of approximately \$231.1 million, current liabilities of approximately \$24.4 million, and long-term liabilities of approximately \$36.9 million.
+We incurred net losses of \$64.9 million and \$43.6 million for the nine months ended September 30, 2021 and 2020, respectively, and had an accumulated deficit of \$299.4 million as of September 30, 2021 compared to \$234.5 million at December 31, 2020.
+As of September 30, 2021, we had available cash and cash equivalents of approximately \$228.8 million, current liabilities of approximately \$27.8 million, and long-term liabilities of approximately \$43.5 million.